NextechSystems/selectapidocspub/source/includes/_patienttype.md

 ### Overview

 The patient type resource contains information about a patient and their relation to the practice.
-Examples include new patient, prospect, deceased.
+Examples include Deceased, Moved, Insurance Patient.

 ### Fields